Elisa Soriano Fisher: Early years

 Elisa Soriano was born in Madrid on October the 22nd, 1891.
 Despite the scarcity of information available about her childhood, it is known that her mother was Enriqueta Fisher, who died before Elisa was 5 years old and that her father was José Soriano Surroca (1865-1938), a prominent gynecologist and academic from Madrid.
 Soriano lived in a period of upheaval in which several political changes took place in the 20th century Spain, such as the monarchy of Alfonso XIII, the dictatorship of Primo de Rivera, the Second Republic and Francoist Spain.
 Until the age of 13, Soriano studied at the San Luis de los Franceses School in Madrid.
-Then she continued her studies at the General and Technical Institute of Guadalajara and later at the Escuela Normal Superior de Muestras, where in 1912 she completed a Higher Degree in Teaching with an outstanding qualification.
+Then she continued her studies at the General and Technical Institute of Guadalajara and later at the Escuela Normal Superior de Maestras, where in 1912 she completed a Higher Degree in Teaching with an outstanding qualification.
 In 1913 she became a secretary of the Comisión de Reglamento de la Caja de Socorros bank and a member of the female's committee Comité Femenino de Higiene Popular in Madrid.

 In 1914, shortly after women's access to the University was approved, Elisa enrolled in Medicine, being one of the first Spanish women to enter the higher education.
 Studying medicine and teaching at that time was a common practice among women of the time, because thanks to it they could secure a job in a much more favorable environment than that of doctors.
 In spite of being the only woman of the promotion of that year, she counted on the support of Sebastián Recasens, dean of Medicine and gynecologist.
 She chose ophthalmology as a specialty, which was also the specialty of Dr. Trinidad Arroyo, one of the three women who practiced medicine in the capital of Spain.
 In 1915, she worked as an auxiliary of the medical-school inspection of Madrid; a year later she was the first woman to request an assistant student to the Beneficiencia Provincial (Provincial Beneficence) of Madrid.
 She was also Deputy Secretary of Protección Escolar (School Protection).
-He obtained a degree in Medicine from the Central University in 1918 and a PhD in 1919 with a thesis on ocular tumors.
+She obtained a degree in Medicine from the Complutense University of Madrid in 1918 and a PhD in 1919 with a thesis on ocular tumors.